Authorities search for girl with autism who went missing during storm in Montgomery County

-Towamencin Township Police say 5-year-old Eliza Talal is autistic and nonverbal and they believe she is at a special risk of harm or injury.
+Towamencin Township police say 5-year-old Eliza Talal is autistic and nonverbal and they believe she is at special risk of harm or injury.

 Eliza is described as 3'6" tall, approximately 40 pounds with brown hair and brown eyes.
 She was last seen wearing a white onesie t-shirt with short sleeves and no shoes.